Ipswich Bay Advisors and Naples Bay Wealth Management Home

 A SEP-IRA can be established by sole proprietors, partnerships, and corporations, including S corporations.

-The advantages of the SEP begin with the flexibility to vary employer contributions each year from 0% up to a maximum of 25% of compensation, with a maximum dollar contribution of $61,000 in 2022, and $66,000 in 2023.1
+The advantages of the SEP begin with the flexibility to vary employer contributions each year from 0 percent up to a maximum of 25 percent of compensation, with a maximum dollar contribution of $72,000 in 2026.1

 Employees Vested

 The percentage you contribute must be the same for all eligible employees.
-Eligible employees are those age 21 or older who have worked for you in three of the last five years and have earned at least $650 in 2022 or $750 in 2023.
-Employees are immediately 100% vested in all contributions.1
+Eligible employees are those age 21 or older who have worked for you in three of the last five years and have earned at least $750.
+Employees are immediately 100 percent vested in all contributions.1

 There are no plan filings with the IRS, making administration simple and low-cost.
 You only need to complete Form 5305 SEP and retain it for your own records.
 This form should be provided to all employees as they become eligible for participation.